Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Experiments

-The results of two additional ablation experiments are shown in Figure \ref{fig3}, which can demonstrate the better generalization of our approaches.
-The comparison of the two ablation experiments, VFSP and FSP, as well as VDCFR and Navie-DCFR, shows that the information gain has a significant influence on the average strategy that can be used to explore the environment.
-Figure \ref{fig3_1}-Figure \ref{fig3_4} show that the algorithm with information gain can speed up finding approximate Nash equilibrium, and the interaction strategy promotes convergence in an unknown environment.
+We conducted six ablation experiments in three different scenarios, as shown in Figure \ref{fig3} and \ref{kuhn_VDCFR_VFSP}.
+The excellent performance across scenarios of different scales demonstrates the superior generalization capability of our method.
+By comparing the VFSP and FSP ablation experiments, as well as the VDCFR and Naive-DCFR experiments, we can observe the significant influence of information gain on the average strategy, enabling effective exploration of the environment.
+Figure \ref{fig3_1}-\ref{fig3_4} show that the algorithm with information gain can speed up finding approximate NE, and the interaction strategy promotes convergence in an unknown environment.